Preliminary evidence for a virial shock around the Coma galaxy cluster: Further evidence for extended emission

-Consider the wobble-induced correlation between \gama-ray pixels.
-Due to the wobble background subtraction, the significance of a pixel is anti-correlated with the pixels $\myw\sim 0.5\dgr$ around it.
-One implication is that sources that extend over scales much larger than $\myw$ are effectively erased by the background subtraction, except in an $\sim \myw$ wide band in their periphery.
-In such a band, and in sources that extend $\lesssim \myw$ in at least one direction, the signal is diminished but not completely erased.
-For example, the estimated signal at the inner edge of a large linear source will be diminished by a factor of two, and the signal at the outer edge will have an equal but negative significance.
-Therefore, for sources that extend over $>\myw$ in at least one direction, the actual significance may be $\gtrsim 2$ times higher than estimated from the wobble-mode map.
+Consider the correlation between \gama-ray pixels $s_j$ induced by the ring model background subtraction.
+Due to this non-local procedure, the significance of a pixel is anti-correlated with the pixels within $\sim\thetar$ around it.
+One implication is that sources that extend over scales much larger than $\thetar$ are effectively erased by the background subtraction, except in an $\sim \thetar$ wide band in their periphery.
+In such a band, and in sources that extend $\lesssim \thetar$ in at least one direction, the signal is diminished but not completely erased.